JawshuaW/vorp_mailbox/README.md

 All credit for the core functionality and original script goes to the original author.
 This edit is simply an aesthetic improvement for better user experience.

+This is free for anyone to use and download

 ## **Installation**
 - Add `ensure vorp_mailbox` to your `server.cfg`/ `Resources.cfg` file